 Spend some time reviewing NHTSA’s strategic plan (no need to read it cover to cover!) and watching the presentation Dr. Rosekind gave to the OESA at their 2016 annual meeting.
 Submit an M.S.
-Word document to Assignment 7-3 in Canvas which addresses the following items:
+Word document to Assignment 7-3 in Canvas (no more than 500 words) which addresses the following items:

 - According to NHTSA, 94% of all crashes are caused by humans.
 Briefly talk about how this impacts the potential role of technology, and especially spatial technology, in making our highways safer in the future.
 (5 points)

 - NHTSA uses the phrase “Three Roads to Zero”.
 What are these three roads?
 (2 points)

 - What are some transportation-related initiatives or other activities which NHSTA is engaged in which utilize or could benefit from the application of spatial technology?
 (5 points)